 BCYF Family Gym

-The fall 2017 session of Family Gym was a great success!
-Families from neighborhoods across Boston came together and engaged in fun, physically active games.
+Family Gym is so much fun!
+Join together with families from neighborhoods across Boston for an engaging morning of fun, physically active games.
 We are looking forward to this session and hope to reach even more families.

 Saturdays, 10 - 11:30 a.m.

 - Children and adults move at their own pace in supervised activities.

 - We set up colorful play equipment to encourage individual, small, and large group play.